 Looking back, we should have called the wedding off more or less then and there.
 Ashamed of now telling anyone that we won’t be getting married (at least, not for a while), I went ahead with our big day.
 I spent a lot of the time in a heightened state of anxiety, frightened that I was going to butcher our guests with the cake knife.
 Our photographer took a photo of me crying at what everyone thought was a sweet moment.
 In fact, I was having a mini nervous breakdown.
 On our honeymoon, I spent fourteen days worrying that I would jump on the train track.
 Wherever there was danger, my brain wanted to worry about it and eventually I had enough.

-“Have you heard of OCD before?” the doctor asked me.
+“Have you heard of OCD before?” the doctor asks me.

-“Like handwashing and stuff?”
-I looked at him quizzically.
-I wasn’t visiting the facilities nearly enough for that!
+“Like handwashing and stuff?”, I ask and I look at him quizzically – I wasn’t visiting the facilities nearly enough for that!

-“Well yes but.. there are many forms of OCD” he went on.
+“Well yes but… there are many forms of OCD” he continues.
 “I think you have something called Pure O OCD, or Purely Obsessional OCD.
 I’d like to refer you to speak with a psychiatrist, if that’s okay?”

 I think my eyebrows left my forehead.
 A psychiatrist?!
 Was it that serious?!
 I went home and did a Google search for “thoughts of stabbing”.
 Sure enough, Pure O and “Harm OCD” came up.
-I alternated between crying and laughing for a while.
-This was all just part of my anxiety!
+I alternated between crying and laughing for a while – his was all just part of my anxiety!

 I wasn’t seen by a psychiatrist, but rather a psychiatric nurse.
 He nodded and agreed with much of what I was saying and referred me for six sessions of “CBT therapy”.
-I smiled, there were presently only two forms of CBT that I knew of.
-One involved motorbikes, and the other?
+I smiled, there were presently only two forms of CBT that I knew of – one involves motorbikes, and the other?
 Not so much.